Serjeant T/1450, 2/4th Battalion,

 Killed in action 31st July 1918 aged 24

 Buried Oulchy-Le-Chateau Churchyard Extension,

 Also remembered on War Memorials in St Barnabas Church Ranmore Common, Holy Trinity Church

 The Ashcombe School)

-Probably Frank enlisted with the Territorials in the last week of January 1912, initially for four years.
-Kenneth said, “I believe in those days it was a condition of service that they [Denbies employees] had to join the Territorial Army.”
-When World War 1 broke out on 4th August 1914, Frank was a private in The Queen’s (Royal West Surrey Regiment), the 5th Battalion: this would have been the 2/5th Battalion just formed at Guildford.
+Probably Frank enlisted with the local Territorials in the last week of January 1912, initially for four years.
+Brother Kenneth wrote, “I believe in those days it was a condition of service that they [Denbies employees] had to join the Territorial Army.”
+World War 1 broke out on 4th August 1914, and on 5th September Frank married Jessie Egan in Dorking Register Office, the marriage certificate stating he was a private in the 5th Battalion, The Queen’s (Royal West Surrey Regiment),.

-On 5th September 1914 in Dorking Register Office, Frank Woodman married Jessie Egan from Newmarket.
-Jessie may have been in service in the Dorking area, possibly in the laundry at Denbies.
-Frank’s parents Charles and Rose witnessed the marriage, and Jessie gave their address (Victoria Road, Westcott).
+Jessie came from Newmarket and may have been in service in the Dorking area, possibly in Denbies laundry, following the occupation of her mother and sisters.
+Frank’s parents Charles and Rose witnessed the marriage, and Jessie gave their then address (Victoria Road, Westcott).
 Frank did not go abroad immediately since he was stationed at Windsor when he registered the birth of his and Jessie’s daughter in 1915.

 The touching inscription on his gravestone reads:

 IN LOVING MEMORY

 IF LOVE COULD SAVE, THOU HADST NOT DIED –